-Gaze at the "greatest meeting of land and sea" at Point Lobos State Reserve where you might just spot a spouting whale in the distance.
+At Point Lobos State Reserve, the "greatest meeting of land and sea," you can see California sea lions in their natural habitat.
+You might also spot a spouting whale in the distance.

-Play where the pros play and book a tee time at the legendary Pebble Beach Golf Links or one of the other 25 courses in the county.
+Play where the pros do and book a tee time at the legendary Pebble Beach Golf Links or one of the other 25 courses in the county.

 Wonder Under the Sea

-Discover life in Monterey's bay without leaving dry land at the Monterey Bay Aquarium.
+Discover life in Monterey Bay without leaving dry land at the Monterey Bay Aquarium.
 Dedicated to marine research and conservation, the Monterey Bay Aquarium is known throughout the world for its interactive exhibits and ability to present marine life on a truly grand scale.
-It's been called "one of America's most captivating aquariums" by ForbesTraveler.com.

 Don’t let the fact that it’s a college theater dismay you.
 UC Berkeley’s Hearst Greek theater, or “The Greek,” has been a major player in the indie rock circuit for years now.
 A giant amphitheater that’s still got intimacy and acoustics—plus those killer views?
 Done.